Podaca: Tourism

-The locality has about 1100 beds available in private rooms and suits, with ca. 183 accommodation units in the tourist resort Morenia (renovated, extended and up-scaled in 2017 to 218), about 600 accommodation units at the camping site "Uvala borova" (The pine bay) and 30 units at mini-camping Podaca.
-Unfortunately most of the facilities get closed and activities are reduced as early as October and only re-activate in May or some even only with the start of June.
+The locality has about 1100 beds available in private rooms and suits, with ca. 183 accommodation units in the tourist resort Morenia (renovated, extended and up-scaled 2017-218) with about 600 accommodation units at the camping site "Uvala borova" (The pine bay) and 30 units at mini-camping Podaca.
+Unfortunately most of the facilities get closed and activities are reduced as early as October and only re-activate in May or some even at the start of June.